 The opposition is filed with the Board of Appeal of the GDPT within three months from the publication date of the trademark.
-Provided that the opposition request is duly filed (otherwise it will be considered as not filed), the Board of Appeal shall award its decision within three months from the filing date.
+Provided that the opposition request is duly filed (otherwise it will be considered as not filed), the Board of Appeal shall award its decision within three months from the filing date of all related documents, arguments and additional materials by the parties to the proceedings.